 Ellen P. Carlin

-Ellen received a bachelor of science degree in biology from the College of Mount Saint Vincent and a doctorate in veterinary medicine from the Cornell College of Veterinary Medicine.
-Exploring an interest in infectious disease policy, she worked for more than five years on Capitol Hill with the U.S. House of Representatives Committee on Homeland Security (Peter T. King, NY), first as a fellow of the American Veterinary Medical Association/American Association for the Advancement of Science and ultimately as senior professional staff.
-She was responsible for the medical preparedness, biodefense, and science and technology policy portfolios.
-After the Hill, among other activities she worked with colleagues to found the Bipartisan Commission on Biodefense, a central bipartisan voice advocating for improvements in U.S. biodefense since 2014.
-Ellen retains an affiliation with the Cornell College of Veterinary Medicine where she teaches a class on the role of the federal government in animal health, and has worked or volunteered since 2007 as a small animal clinical veterinarian, continuing today to participate in low income and vaccine clinics.
+She has helped implement major infectious disease projects in Guinea, Kenya, Liberia, and Tanzania, and has worked extensively to understand and improve U.S. domestic and global governance of biothreat risks.
+She served for more than five years as staff on Capitol Hill with the U.S. House of Representatives Committee on Homeland Security (Peter T. King (R-NY)), first as a fellow of the American Veterinary Medical Association and American Association for the Advancement of Science and ultimately as senior professional staff, where she was responsible for the medical preparedness, biodefense, and science and technology policy portfolios.
+After Capitol Hill, she worked with colleagues to found the Bipartisan Commission on Biodefense, a central bipartisan voice advocating for improvements in U.S. biodefense since 2014.

 Environment